 The Growers are an integral part of every activity here at the farm-- from planting seeds and harvesting crops to meeting customers, training volunteers, and teaching visitors.
-Our goals is for each person who visits the farm to have a meaningful experience interacting with a Grower.
-All workers at the farm, Growers, staff and volunteers, work together on the shared goal of growing high-quality vegetables and distributing them to our diverse community.
+Our goal is for each person who visits the farm to have a meaningful experience interacting with a Grower.
+All workers at the farm, Growers, staff, and volunteers, work together on the shared goal of growing high-quality vegetables and distributing them to our diverse community.
 These dignified, strength-based interactions represent inclusion at its best.

 Growers and core staff work together to develop and track vocational and social skills that promote growth and independence.
-A few examples include post-these skills are: seeding seeds, post-harvest handling, filling out timesheets, public speaking, and following multistep instructions.
+A few examples include post-these skills are: seeding seeds, post-harvest handling, filling out timesheets, public speaking, and following multi-step instructions.
 Currently, Red Wiggler tracks the development of over 50 skills through 4 progressions: introduced--> expected--> independent--> able to lead.

 Check out the Grower Spotlights on our Farm Notes to learn more about our Growers.